 Planning a Parent Meeting

-In-breif, below are components that need/could be considered in-depth before the creation and discussion with sporting influencer(s)- (Defined as: Parents).
+In-brief, below are components that need/could be considered in-depth before the creation and discussion with a sporting influencer(s)- (Defined as Parents).

-Below are list of components that could be considered and identified:
+Below is list of components that could be considered and identified:

 - Possession with a purpose soccer (Avoiding Kick and Run approach – Win-at-all-Costs)